 GSTR-1 is the first step in the ladder and helps to auto-populate GSTR-3 and GSTR-2A for the dealer itself and for the dealer to whom the supply have been made respectively.

-Once the checklist is handy, the taxpayer needs to log in to the GSTN portal with the user ID and the password.
-After logging in the following steps need to be performed:
+Once the checklist is handy, the taxpayer needs to start GSTR1 filing process, log in to the GSTN portal with the user ID and the password.
+After logging in the following steps to file GSTR 1 need to be performed:

 The GSTR-1 form has 13 different sections, however, some of the sections will be auto-filled and does not require manual filling:

 GSTIN is the first field of GSTR-1, which auto-populates.
 The legal name of the taxpayer: It is an auto populating field Aggregate turnover in the last financial year [1st April’16 to 31 March 17] : Aggregate Turnover is the total value of all taxable supplies made (excluding the value of inward supplies on which tax is payable by a person on reverse charge basis), exempt supplies, exports of goods or services or both.